PieSil/Web-Store-Simulation_Software-Engineering-test-project/README.md

 The program simulates a web store that allows the client to select and purchase a number of products, it then proceeds to simulate the process of delivering and tracking of the selected goods.
 This is all just a dummy: there is no database, no server, no website and it is all written in Java, the project only served as an excuse to practice software engineering.

+This was originally supposed to be a private repository for a project of a very small team, so please excuse us if the commit messages are not very descriptive.

 You can check out more in the __SWE_project.pdf__ document (written in italian).